-Tektronix real-time analyzers have an optional frequency mask trigger.
+Tektronix real-time analyzers have a frequency mask trigger.
 The frequency mask trigger allows you to set up a spectral mask to capture a signal when a spectral anomaly occurs.
-This allows the real-time spectrum analyzer to check 100% of the input signal before acquiring, and then capture precisely the intermittent RF event of interest.
+This allows the analyzer to check 100% of the input signal before acquiring, and then capture precisely the intermittent RF event of interest.

-DPXTM technology allows you to view the RF signal as a live display.
+DPX[TM] technology allows you to view the RF signal as a live display.
 You can view very short transient signals, multilevel signals, and time-varying events.
-Option 200 includes the ability to measure and trigger on signal density values in the DPX display.
+You also have the ability to measure and trigger on signal density values in the DPX display.

 The analyzers allow you to view the captured signals in a wide variety of time-correlated displays.
 This is useful for device troubleshooting and signal characterization applications.
-All of the measurements, other than the DPX display, are based on the same underlying set of time domain sample data.
+All measurements are based on the same real-time data, however the DPX display has a unique method for processing, storing, and displaying the data.